cbouy/mols2grid/README.md

     ```
     These transformations only affect columns in `subset` and `tooltip` and do not interfere with `style`.
 * `selection=True` : bool
     Enables the selection of molecules using a checkbox.
-Only usefull in the context of a Jupyter notebook.
-You can retrieve your selection of molecules (index and SMILES) through `mols2grid.get_selection()`
+In the context of a Jupyter notebook, this gives you access to your selection (index and SMILES) through `mols2grid.get_selection()`.
+In all cases, you can export your selection by clicking on the ☑ icon.
 * `cache_selection=False` : bool
     Restores the selection from a previous grid with the same name if `True`
 * `custom_css=None` : str or None
     Custom CSS properties applied to the content of the HTML document
 * `custom_header=None` : str or None
     Custom libraries (CSS or JS) to be loaded in the header of the document
 * `callback=None` : str or callable
     JavaScript or Python callback to be executed when clicking on an image.
 A dictionnary containing the data for the full cell is directly available as `data` in JS.
 For Python, the callback function must have `data` as the first argument to the function.
 All the values in the `data` dict are parsed as strings, except "mols2grid-id" which is always an integer.
+Note that fields containing spaces in their name will be replaced by hyphens, i.e. "mol weight" becomes available as `data["mol-weight"]`.
 * `sort_by=None` : str or None
     Sort the grid according to the following field (which must be present in `subset` or `tooltip`).
 * `substruct_highlight=True` : bool
     Highlight the query when using a SMARTS substructure search.
 Only available when `prerender=False`.

 Less options are available for the `table` template, you can check the complete list of arguments with `help(mols2grid.MolGrid.to_table)`